Paper Dolls - A Fun Creative Activity for Children. Includes Free Paper Dolls.

 The reason for this is simple.
 Making paper dolls is easy and fun.
-Expensive art materials are not required, and young children can be safely left to pursue this hobby without direct adult supervision.
+Expensive art materials are not required.
+Young children can be safely left to pursue this hobby without direct adult supervision, so long as they are given safety scissors.

-But it's not only children who can enjoy this hobby.
-Adults, too, collect dolls - and while antique porcelain dolls or those delicately detailed Asian ball-jointed dolls can be pricey, paper dolls remain very economical.
+However, it's not only children who enjoy this hobby.
+Many adults love collecting dolls, and while antique porcelain dolls or those delicately detailed Asian ball-jointed dolls can command high prices, paper dolls remain extremely economical - though these too are increasingly being collected by adults.

 Make Your Own Paper Dolls!